xyurt/httplite/README.md

 ## Overview

 httplite is an ultra lightweight, zero-allocation HTTP/1.1 parser designed for blazing-fast parsing using only pointer arithmetic.
 It parses HTTP request or response lines and headers directly from the input buffer without copying data.
+The header file is exactly 50 lines in total.

 ## Usage Example